-- 1. On the premises of a private residence; - 2.
-On the premises of an outdoor performing arts center if the person is attending a specified orchestral performance and the owner or operator of the center allows the possession and consumption of a beverage in certain predesignated areas of the premises; - 3.
-At an outdoor location at which the person is attending an orchestral performance if the person with supervision and control over the performance allows the possession and consumption of a beverage in certain predesignated areas of that outdoor location; and - 4.
-In a chauffeured limousine that is located on any street, highway, or other public or private property open to the public for purposes of vehicular travel or parking if all the following apply: - a.
+- 1. On the premises of a private residence; and - In a chauffeured limousine that is located on any street, highway, or other public or private property open to the public for purposes of vehicular travel or parking if all the following apply: - a.
 The person, or the guest of the person, pays all or a portion of the fee imposed for the use of a chauffeured limousine pursuant to a prearranged contract; - b.
 The person or guest is a passenger in the limousine; and - c.
 The person or guest is in the limousine but is not occupying a seat in the front compartment of the limousine where the operator of the limousine is located.